National Health Service (Scotland) Act 1947

 The National Health Service (Scotland) Act 1947 (10 & 11 Geo.
 6. c.
-27) came into effect on 5 July 1948 and created the National Health Service in Scotland.
+27) is an act of the Parliament of the United Kingdom that came into effect on 5 July 1948 and created the National Health Service in Scotland.
 Though the title 'National Health Service' implies one health service for the United Kingdom, in reality one NHS was created for England and Wales, accountable to the Secretary of State for Health and a separate NHS was created for Scotland, accountable to the Secretary of State for Scotland.
 Similar health services in Northern Ireland were created by the Northern Ireland Parliament through the Health Services Act (Northern Ireland) 1948 (c.
 3 (N.I.)).